Top 5 Amazing Things To Do In Koh Samui

 You will see many secluded bays and beaches which are generally very beautiful.
 On some days you could also have a whole beach to yourself.

-Taling Ngam, located 20 minutes south of Nathon Town, is the best place to snorkel in Koh Samui if you’re staying on the west coast.
+Taling Ngam, located 20 minutes south of Nathon Town, is often regarded as the best place to snorkel in Koh Samui.

 The best known and most famous of all the landmarks on Samui island is the Big Buddha temple.